 When it comes to federal trademark registration, you essentially have three options.
 Let’s compare each of these three options with a focus on the concepts of cost, risk, and value:

-Option #1 – Do It Yourself
+Option #1 – How Much is a Trademark if You Do It Yourself?

-Conducting your own trademark search and completing the USPTO trademark application form yourself may result in the lowest monetary cost because it’s possible that the USPTO filing fees will be the only money you spend.
+Conducting your own federal trademark search and completing the USPTO trademark application form yourself may result in the lowest monetary cost because it’s possible that the USPTO filing fees will be the only money you spend.
 However, the cost of your time and effort is extremely high because you will be doing all of the legal research, trademark search analysis, document preparation, and follow-up on your own.

 What about risk?
 Well, the risk of failure is extremely high because trademark clearance and registration is more complex and nuanced than it might initially seem.
 For instance, if your trademark search is insufficient, you may adopt and apply to register a mark that violates the trademark rights of someone else, or perhaps is not legally eligible for registration under any circumstances.
-Likewise, if your trademark application contains inaccuracies, mistakes, or is missing required information, the USPTO will delay or outright reject your application (without issuing you a refund).
+Likewise, if your US trademark application contains inaccuracies, mistakes, or is missing required information, the USPTO will delay or outright reject your application (without issuing you a refund).
 Trust me, it would be easy for me to write a blog post twice as long as this one that discusses the negative outcomes that could result from not fully understanding US trademark law and the trademark registration procedures.

 Bottom line: A do-it-yourself approach to trademark registration may have the lowest potential monetary cost, but these savings are quickly negated by the substantial expenditure of time and effort you will make trying to comply with all of the rules and do everything correctly.
 Furthermore, most people’s lack of familiarity and experience with US trademark registration makes the risk of failure and future problems exceedingly high.
 So, is a do-it-yourself approach good value?
 Probably not.